Table of contents

 Finally, make sure you can monitor progress and steer accordingly by:

 It is highly recommended to follow the best practices of Agile ceremonies to ensure there is a process in place to continuously raise the quality of work being done and approaches being taken.

 Shortlist which is not limited to suggested ceremonies (practices/meetings):

 Bonus technique from classic project management

 5. Lessons learned / broader retrospective after each project phase

 Since there is this great Agile manifesto to draw a line on where to focus while working with the methodology, we think it would be great to do the same for hybrid project management and propose a hybrid project management manifesto:

 In essence, it is about creating high-level plans and ditching detailed work breakdown schedules.
-It is about focusing on why somebody is requesting a project, what is the expected value?
+It is about focusing on why somebody is requesting a project, and what is the expected value.
 Lastly, it is about collaborating and solving impediments instead of spending time to negotiate a fine-tuned contract for all the possible outcomes.

 This is, of course, opinionated and based on our and our customer experience.
 Feel free to propose modifications or better versions by contacting us.